 Felicity Donaldson outside her Greytown studio.
-Photos by Anna Briggs for Your Home and Garden Magazine
+All photos by Anna Briggs for Your Home and Garden Magazine, see more online

 It's been a while since a Meet the Maker post, but now they're back because now, more than ever there is nothing more important than connecting to those who make the things you own.
 Why is that?
 As consumers, we have the ultimate power to determine via our spending how companies and brands manufacture their products.
 Manufacturing process affects the environment, the health and wellbeing of people and, ultimately, that comes full circle to affect us directly.
 By being mindful of who you buy from you are also looking out for your future.